 The concept of insurance originates from the principle of sharing the risks by a large group to reduce the burden on the few.
-Insurance also refers to ‘Risk Transfer’ in the language of risk management techniques.
+Insurance, in the realm of risk management techniques, embodies the concept of ‘Risk Transfer.’
+Here, individuals or entities shift the burden of potential losses to an insurer.
+By doing so, they seek to mitigate financial uncertainties and secure peace of mind in the face of unforeseen perils.
 So, let’s discuss in detail what is the meaning of Insurance.

-Insurance is a legal contract involving two parties, where one party proposes to the other indemnification against financial loss arising from an event that is not in control of either party.
+An insurance contract involves two parties, where one party proposes to the other indemnification against financial loss arising from an event that is not in control of either party.
 The party proposing the contract is called the proposer and the party examining and reacting to the proposal is the insurer.
 If the insurer accepts the proposal, the proposer becomes the insured.
 And pays the premium specified by the insurer for the cover.

 Life insurance policy contracts are different in the manner that the insured himself does not benefit from the protection.
 Since it is difficult to assign an economic value to a person’s life, deciding the sum assured becomes hard.

 Life insurance can also be seen as covering the financial interests of the dependents of the insured.
+Life cover not only serves as a protective measure for the insured against unforeseen events but also extends to safeguard the financial interests of their dependents, ensuring they receive the lump sum payout in the event of the insured’s passing.
 Though, conceptually it remains the same as any other insurance contract.

 Let us see an example to understand the same.